From flip processes to dynamical systems on graphons: Properties of trajectories

 \subsubsection{Variants}

 Many variants of these questions exist.
-For example, one might consider local versions of convergence times, such as follows.
+For example, one might consider local versions of convergence times, such as the following.
 Suppose that we have a convergent flip process with a stable destination $U$ of radius $\gamma^*$.
 Then define

 for $\gamma^*>\gamma>\delta>0$.